 Game-changing research, catalysts for change

 Our faculty members make transformational discoveries—identifying new methods for fostering cooperation in the midst of intractable conflicts, slowing the spread of life-threatening diseases, and designing low-cost methods to reduce poverty in developing nations.
 And they’re deeply engaged in the world of practice.
-They include senior government advisors, current and former members of the Council of Economic Advisers, a U-M provost, the chief medical officer for the State of Michigan, and more.
+They include senior government advisers, current and former members of the Council of Economic Advisers, a U-M provost, the chief medical officer for the State of Michigan, and more.

 The Gerald R. Ford School of Public Policy is a top-ranked policy school located within one of the world’s premier research universities--in one of America’s best college towns.
 We offer ready access to the world-class intellectual, cultural, and social resources of the University of Michigan and its impressive alumni network--the largest living alumni body in the world.